devops329/devops/instruction/coverage/coverage.md

 This means you have to make extensive investments in testing code and inject special code into your production system to cover these cases.

-You many find that for those extreme cases, it is better to actually manually test them instead of doing back flips to automate the testing.
+You many find that for those extreme cases, it is better to actually manually test them instead of doing backflips to automate the testing.
 You can also take the somewhat questionable strategy of waiting until an actual bug is reported for these edge cases before you make an extreme investment.

 You should also realize what 100% coverage actually means.
 It does not mean 100% verification.
 There are infinite possibilities for different parameters, paths, timings, and configurations to a complex software package.
 Hitting every line of code **does not** mean that you have hit every permutation that your code can execute.